Geothermal power in Japan

-Japan has developed advanced technologies for the exploration, development, utilization and monitoring of geothermal resources.
-Due to the stagnant domestic geothermal sector, most of the technologies have been used in overseas development in recent years.
-Japan provided about 67% of all the turbines used in geothermal power stations in the world in the last 10 years.
+Japan ranks third in the world in terms of geothermal potential, with more than 100 volcanoes contributing to its energy prospects.
+List of volcanoes in Japan.

 History

 The country's first experimental geothermal power station was opened in 1925 in Beppu, Ōita Prefecture.
-However, research in geothermal energy was slowed down by the Second World War.
-The first full scale geothermal power generation plant was Matsukawa in Iwate Prefecture, owned by Nihon Heavy Chemical Industory Corp.
+Research in geothermal energy was slowed down by the Second World War.
+The first full scale geothermal power generation plant was Matsukawa in Iwate Prefecture, owned by Nihon Heavy Chemical Industry Corp.
 The plant started operating in 1966 with a capacity of 9.5 MW.

 In 1967, Otake Geothermal Power station in Ōita Prefecture, owned by Kyushu Electric Power, launched with 11 MW.
 After these first generation facilities, which were considered large scale experimental plants, from the mid-1970s new generation more efficient geothermal plants were opened.
 Until the mid-1980s, these were typically mid-sized plants with capacities of around 50 MW.
 Starting from the late 1980s more advanced technologies allowed for the economical exploration and development of even smaller geothermal resources, allowing the launch of several smaller scale plants.

 Total generation reached 500 MW in 1996.

 In April 2011, Japanese Ministry of the Environment issued a "Study of Potential for the introduction of Renewable Energy" report.
 It has shown total 19.14GW of Japanese geothermal resource potential.